microsoft/aurora/docs/batch.md

     Since all Aurora models require variables for the current _and_ previous step, `Metadata.time` corresponds to the time of the _current_ step.
     Specifically, `Metadata.time[i]` corresponds to the time of `Batch.surf_vars[i, -1]`.

+## Model Output

+The output of `aurora.forward(batch)` will again be a `Batch`.
+This batch is of exactly the same form, with only one difference: the history dimension will have size one.